tjrgg/drivewatcher/README.md

-# hackweek
+# DriveWatcher
-This is a Discord bot developed for Discord's 2019 Hack Week.
+A Discord bot that watches for changes to Google Drive files and reports them in Discord.